PEAC Working Group

 • -Verify payment evidence

 The protocol includes a conformance test suite with valid, invalid, and edge-case fixtures.
-See specs/wire/ for the JSON Schema definitions and test vectors.
+See specs/conformance/ for golden vectors across all attestation types (generic, agent-identity, attribution, dispute).

 7. Evidence & Attestations